turalaksel/FASTrack/README.md

 ## Dependencies

-TO generate movies of tracking, install avconv package.
+To generate movies of tracking, install avconv package.

 On Mac OS, install using brew: `brew install libav`.
 On Ubuntu, `sudo apt-get install ffmpeg`.